 From LeddarCore ICs to Complete Sensor Modules

 Leddar can be delivered as an integrated circuit (IC) or assembled into sensor modules, depending on the application and the level of integration required by the client.

 All Leddar sensors are built around the LeddarCore ICs, which contain LeddarTech’s patented signal processing technology.

 In addition to the IC, all Leddar sensor modules need a light source (e.g., LED, VCSEL or Laser), a photodetector and optical components.

 Additional elements must be added to build fully functional, complete Leddar-powered sensors: processing, communication interfaces, packaging and power management, depending on the intended application, provides the required functionality to integrate into the final system.

 Leddar Unique Benefits and Added Value

 High range-to-power ratio.
-All else equal, Leddar provides the highest range Lidar in the industry.
+All else equal, Leddar provides the highest range solid-state LiDAR in the industry.

 Immunity to noise / Capability to detect targets in harsh or low-visibility conditions.
 Since each measurement is made from thousands of discrete light pulses and the processing rejects noise caused by particles in the air, Leddar sensors have demonstrated high reliability of operation in several applications where they are subjected in rain, snow, fog or dust.
 Also, by use of its own light source and again with its innovative noise rejection capabilities, Leddar works equally in low-light to high ambient light conditions, including strong sunlight.